AlanRostem/SteelPurge/design/idea_notes.md

 - Companion Drone Puzzle Idea: When entering the puzzle area, the player is shown how all puzzle objects were affected.
 Based on that is how the objects can be turned back
 - Companion Drone Puzzle Idea: Make the puzzles super simple, they do not need to be the main part of the game
 - Companion Drone Puzzle Idea: The puzzles can be used as a means to reach secrets
+- Crates only breakable via power slide.
+They can contain scrap and ammo